zevv/duc/README.md

   $ sudo yum install pango-devel cairo-devel tokyocabinet-devel

+### Compiling

+Duc use the GNU Autoconf system for compiling if you do not have a pre-built package.
+So you can normally just do:

+  $ ./configure
+  $ make
+  $ make install

+to install duc into /usr/local/bin

+If you need to edit the source, you will need to have the GNU autoconf tools installed first, which you can do with:

+  Ubuntu/Debian:

+    $ sudo apt-get install autoconf

+  RHEL/CentOS:

+    $ sudo yum install autoconf

+Then you will need to do:

+  $ autoreconf --install

+to generate the correct files.
+Once that is done, you can do the above configure, make and make install steps.

 ### Usage

 Duc comes with a command line tool called `duc`, which is used to create,